 The answer the employer gave to Wassima is most likely driven by prejudices and misconceptions.
 Misconceptions and Prejudices about the hijab.
 Misconceptions are often fed by media, discussing certain topics without a filter.
 Exposing many people to the (sometimes) misleading information.
 Also Addressing ‘issues’ such as the hijab and why it should be banned.
 Even Amnesty International itself made a statement as to why the Hijab is considered to be misogynistic and contradictory towards women and human rights in their believes.

-There are many organizations that try to counter these issues and prejudices.
-MVVN is one of these organizations, MVVN, is an anti-racism and feminism group of Muslim women who fight against prejudices and the exclusion of Muslim women.
-Samira ben Ahmed was member of the MVVN in the Netherlands for almost 10 years.
-I interviewed her about her experience as a feminist and a member of the MVVN.
+Fortunately, many organizations try to counter these misconceptions and prejudices.
+MVVN is one of these organisations, MVVN, is an anti-racism and feminism group of Muslim women who fight against prejudices and the exclusion of the Muslim community.

 I interviewed Samira ben Ahmed an ex-member of the MVVN who was an active member of the organisation for almost 10 years.